Theories of Organic Evolution (Complete Notes)

 • De-Vries stressed the randomness of variation, whereas Darwin considered the adaptiveness of the variation in evolution.

-• De Vries stated that new species arise by sudden jump, called mutation, whereas Darwin considered that new species arise by the cumulation of gradual fluctuating variations in a series of generations. •
+• De Vries stated that new species arise by a sudden jump, called mutation.
+Darwin considered that new species arise by the cumulation of gradual fluctuating variations in a series of generations. •

 • H. Morgan observed mutations in Drosophila melanogaster and confirmed the mutation theory.